Skip to content

 • No surrendered control

 You set the attribution rule and own the payout policy.
-Bridgr documents what happened.
+Bridgr documents what happened — it never decides it for you.

 You're already paying for tracking.
-Bridgr makes it worth paying for.
+Bridgr gives it a source of truth.

-A fraction of an enterprise platform, because Bridgr isn't the platform — it's the layer that makes yours work.
+Recovery share only — no base fee, no per-advertiser subscription.
+Bridgr isn't the platform; it's the independent record that makes yours defensible.
 Prove it on a few of your advertisers before you pay a cent.